JeffreyBenjaminBrown/digraphs-with-text/README.md

 # What is Dwt?

 Dwt is an editor for hypergraphs with text on them.

-# To a programmer

-  ## How does Dwt use FGL?
-    -- how Dwt.Exprs and Dwt.Rels are made from FGL.Nodes and FGL.Edges
-      -- This 10-line file explains it best:
-        -- data/minimalGraph.hs
-      -- Rels instantiate Tplts
-        -- For example, the relationship "fish need water to breathe" -- instantiates the template "_ need _ to _" -- how to read edges
-        -- predecessor Rels are built from their successor Exprs -- in (n,m,lab :: MmLab) :: LEdge MmLab, n is a Rel referring to m -- usually, m is a Str, but it could be a Rel or even a Tplt

-    -- abbreviations
+Everything I am aware of can be represented as a hypergraph -- tables, lists|arrays|tuples, graphs, dictionaries, bitmapped imagines ...

+In Dwt an expression (Expr) can be a string of text (Str), a template for a k-ary relationship (Tplt k), or a k-ary relationship (Rel k).
+The elements of Rels are other Exprs.

+The file data/minimalGraph.hs, 10 lines long, contains an example graph.
+It demonstrates both the meaning of those three Expr constructors and how Dwt uses FGL, the Functional Graph Library, to implement hypergraphs.
+(Credit to Elliot Cameron for the suggestion.)

+# Glossary of Abbreviations

-      -- ch = change
+  ch = change
+  ins = insert
-      -- mbr = member
+  mbr = member
-        -- in a a k-ary Rel, there are k AsPos Roles for k members to play, -- plus one more Role for the Tplt (which must be k-ary) to play -- pos = position
-      -- rel = relationship
-      -- tplt = (relationship) template
+  - in a a k-ary Rel, there are k AsPos Roles for k members to play,
+  - plus one more Role for the Tplt (which must be k-ary) to play pos = position rel = relationship sub = substitute tplt = (relationship) template usf = unsafe